 access – a person’s ability to obtain healthcare services.

-acquisition – an act of purchase of one company by another.
+acquisition – the purchase of one company by another.

 affidavit – a written declaration made under oath before a notary public or other authorized officer.